-Records associated with human subjects research protocols approved by full-board or expedited Institutional Review Board (IRB) review are subject to University of Delaware and federal record-keeping requirements.
-This document is meant to serve as a guide to acceptable handling of human subjects research data.
+Records associated with human subjects research approved by the IRB via expedited or full board review, are subject to federal and University of Delaware record-keeping requirements.
+The information below is a guide to the recommended practices and procedures for handling and storing human subjects research data at UD.

-Records for active IRB approved research projects must be stored in secure locations on campus.
-For research performed off-campus, the data should be secured and returned to campus as soon after collection as is practicable.
+A human subjects research project is considered ‘active’ from the time IRB approval is issued until the time personal identifiers linked to the research data no longer exist and the project is closed.
+Records for active IRB approved research projects must be stored in some form (paper and/or digital form) in secure locations on campus.
+For research performed off-campus, the data should be secured and returned to campus as soon after collection as it is practicable.
 Particular care should be taken to protect data on lap-top computers, external hard drives and other portable devices.
-Study information containing personal identifiers stored on these devices should be encrypted to prevent unintentional breaches of confidentiality in the event the storage device is lost or stolen.
-Similarly, paper records identifying research participants including consent forms should be kept under the personal control of the researcher.
+Study information containing personal identifiers stored on these devices should be encrypted (see link for UD’s guidelines on encryption) to prevent unintentional breaches of confidentiality in the event the storage device is lost or stolen.
+Similarly, paper records identifying research participants including consent forms should be kept in a secure location with access restricted to key study personnel.
 The level of protection for the data should be commensurate with the sensitivity of the data.
 Basic levels of storage are as follows:

 Destruction of human subjects research records should be performed in a fashion that protects the confidentiality of the research subjects.
 It is recommended that paper records be shredded, that physical tapes (audio and video) be erased and physically destroyed, and that electronic media used to store data be scrubbed after the files are deleted.